werling/flaschenclient/README.md

 Currently it's only working with the forked server which can be found here: https://github.com/werling/flaschen-taschen

+Before using this library please have a look at the original project: https://github.com/hzeller/flaschen-taschen

 Some examples how to use the python library can be found in the examples folder.
 The test display has the resolution 256x96.